 The children created beautiful depictions of the people in their lives who were “there” for them, then shared their creations.
 The boy who had lost his friend stated that he was going to need strength to get through this time.
 He said he was glad that there were so many people in his life to help him.

-The media is so full of stories of violence and sorrow.
-I wanted to help these students find hope and support.
 I encouraged them to look for the good stories in the world.
 We ended with the poem “Good People Everywhere.”

 Good People Everywhere